How to Pick a Wedding Theme17 Jul 2018

+Another important factor when finding out how to pick a wedding theme is the venue.
 Picking an ideal venue is essential for tying the knot.
 Whether it’s a conventional church venue or something more outlandish, your venue could make or break your chosen theme.
 An unconventional venue can lend itself to some unique themes.
-A rustic-themed wedding with natural textures would be a perfect fit for a renovated barn; or a nautical theme with a seafood selection and lighthouse décor would be perfect for a cruise ship or costal location.
+A rustic-themed wedding with natural textures would be a perfect fit for a renovated barn; or a nautical theme with a seafood selection and lighthouse décor would be perfect for a cruise ship or coastal location.
 Everything from colours, decorations, food and outfits can be dictated by the setting.
 So, if you’ve got your heart set on a certain venue, whether it’s your own back garden or a magnificent ballroom, you can pick a theme to match.

 3. Make it Personal

 A personal touch is a sure-fire way to create lasting memories of your wedding day.
 Why not base your wedding theme around a shared interest or aspect of yourself and your partner?
 Are you both sci-fi nerds, Harry Potter boffins, fairy tale fanatics or lovers of everything gothic?